alkimya/ketu/README.md

 and mean Node aka Rahu), generate time series and calendars based on planetary aspects.

-Need pyswisseph: `pip install pyswisseph` and numpy: `pip install numpy`
+Need python 3.9+, pyswisseph: `pip install pyswisseph` and numpy: `pip install numpy`

 At the moment, compute bodies positions and aspects for a date, interactively.